 - One World Ministry seeks opportunities in Washington, the nation, and the world to listen to and stand with those who are marginalized in our society.
-Contact Dorothy Gibson for more information.
+Contact David Newman for more information.

 - Prayer Chain: Prays for the special requests of parish members.
 Contact Joy Rogers with your prayer requests.